RubySrivastava/ms3-recipe/README.md

   2. Create a database in MongoDB
      - Signup or login to your MongoDB account.
      - Create a cluster and a database.
-     - Create four collections in the db: categories, recipes, subscribers, users.
+     - Create five collections in the db: categories, recipes, feedback, newsletter, users.
      - Add string values for the collections.
-See my Information architecture how the database is set up for this project.
+See my database section how the database is set up for this project.
   3. Create the environment variables
      - Create a .gitignore file in the root directory of the project.
      - Add the env.py file in the .gitignore.